Skip to navigation Skip to content

 Reverse Mortgages

-Reverse mortgage products are Home Equity Conversion Loans, usually available to residential property owners aged over 60 living in their own home.
+Reverse mortgage products are HEC Loans, available to residential property owners aged over 60 living in their own home.
 The loan is secured against the customer's home or investment property.
 The customer can typically borrow up to approximately 45% of the value of the property.
 Borrowers are not required to make any repayments until the home is vacated permanently or in some cases until it is sold.
 All interest and fees are rolled into the loan balance, to be paid at the end of the contract.
 The amount borrowed is paid to the customer as a lump sum or as a series of monthly payments.

 Until recently, Reverse Mortgage products on the market required repayment of the mortgage if the customer permanently vacated the principal home the mortgage was secured against.
 Some new products allow customers to access the equity in their own home but move without the loan becoming repayable immediately.

 There is also a type of Reverse mortgage, which allows the customer to borrow a percentage of the current value of their home.
-The customer is advanced a lower amount and the remainder is retained by the bank in lieu of fees and interest.
+The customer is advanced a lower amount, and the remainder is retained by the bank in lieu of fees and interest.
 The bank then receives the full percentage borrowed from the eventual sale price, for example, the customer is approved to borrow 20% of the value of their home.
 The customer may be advanced 11% of the current value of their home, the bank retains the remaining 9% in lieu of interest and charges.
 When the home is sold, the bank will receive 20% of the eventual sale price.

 Note: it is important for the customer to supply the documentation relating to their loan to correctly determine the exact type of loan agreement the customer has taken out.

-If the loan is secured against the customer's principal home the asset value of the first $40,000 borrowed is exempt from the asset test until it has been spent, or for a maximum of 90 days.
 If a customer accesses the equity in their principal home through a Reverse Mortgage, then leaves the principal home without being required to repay the mortgage, Home Equity Conversion rules can be applied.

 Reverse Mortgage secured against investment property

 Several organisations are also marketing Reverse Mortgage products that allow customers to access the equity in their unencumbered investment property, rather than their own home.
 The Department of Social Services (DSS) has advised a Reverse Mortgage on an investment property cannot be assessed under the Home Equity Conversion rules under section 8(1) of the Social Security Act 1991.
 The References page contains more information.
-However, such a mortgage would reduce the asset value of the investment property it was secured against.
+However, such a mortgage would reduce the asset value of the investment property against which it was secured.
 The lump sum paid to the customer may be an assessable asset, depending on the purpose it was put to.
 The lump sum paid to the customer is not assessed as income as it is a return of capital.

 The Resources page contains scenarios regarding how Reverse Mortgages are assessed.